goatslacker/alt/README.md

   }
 }

-var action = fux.createActions(Action)
+var action = alt.createActions(Action)
 ```

 ## Other Flux Implementations

 [Reflux](https://github.com/spoike/refluxjs) is a fun to work with and terse "flux implementation".
 It's not actually flux, but it's still a pleasure to use.
-Fux brings the terseness of reflux to actual flux.
+Alt brings the terseness of reflux to actual flux.

 [Fluxxor](http://fluxxor.com/) is a neat implementation of flux with good documentation and examples.